 Interested in having an electric vehicle charger installed on your property?
-If so, you may be wondering if you need planning permission.
+If so, you may be wondering – do you need planning permission for EV chargers?

-In this article, we’ll explore the permissions, regulations and permits surrounding EV charger installation in the UK and discuss what’s needed to ensure your charger is compliant with the law.
+In this blog, we’ll explore the permissions, regulations and permits surrounding EV charger installation in the UK and discuss what’s needed to ensure your charger is compliant with the law.

-And then there’s on-street parking.
-Typically, if you don’t have off-street parking, you wouldn’t be able to have an EV charger installed on your land, and you’d have to resort to slow – and potentially dangerous – three-pin plug charging or alternatively, public rapid chargers.
+As mentioned before, normally, if you don’t have off-street parking, you wouldn’t be able to have an EV charger installed on your land, and you’d have to resort to slow – and potentially dangerous – three-pin plug charging or, alternatively, public rapid chargers.

-But don’t fret – we have a solution for you – the ChargeArm.
+But don’t fret – we have a new innovative solution for you – the ChargeArm.